 The highlighting and read-aloud will continue to subsequent sentences throughout the page until you click the pause or stop buttons or hover on another piece of text on the page.

 Using Read&Write™ with Albert also allows your students to translate single words on the page from English to many languages.
-To enable this, have your student click on the icon of 2 crossed arrows in the toolbar.
+To enable this, have your student click on the icon of two crossed arrows in the toolbar.
 Doing so will cause the following popup:

 With this popup, a student can double-click on a word on the page to translate it into the selected language.
 The words in the popup will change to the selected word in English and include several options for translation in the selected language.
 For Spanish, Portuguese, French, and Dutch, a student can click the play button beside any of these words to have the word read aloud.
 For all other supported languages, the popup window will show the translated word, but will not have the word read aloud in another langue

 Read&Write has some great customization options to help your students interact with Albert's content.
 To access the customization menu, click on the "..." on the right side of the toolbar, near the "x", and then click Options.
 That will open up the following menu.

 From here you can adjust the speed of the reading and the voice that reads the text.
 You can also choose how the reading-aloud progresses through the paragraph.
 Finally, you can change the language of the single-word translation feature.

 We're hoping this article helps you more effectively use Albert with your students as we aim to better empower teachers of diverse learners.
 If you have any more questions, please reach out to us at firstname.lastname@example.org.